-CSHD works in "low priority" villages throughout the Kingdom of Cambodia with a group of approximately 25 deminers.
+CSHD works in rural villages throughout the Kingdom of Cambodia with a group of approximately 25 deminers.
 These brave men and women put their lives on the line 25 days out of every month while demining.

 Aki Ra, pictured left, began demining on his own in the 1990’s working with a stick and a pair of pliers to disarm each individual mine.
 He cleared nearly 50,000 all on his own.

 Today, the CSHD team has cleared approximately 175 villages and 5,508,000 square meters of land!